debiki/gatsby-plugin-ed-comments/README.md

 you have installed it yourself.
 Or the address to your EffectiveDiscussions site hosted by us, e.g. https://your-site-name.ed.community.

+## Is this for you?

-If you just want to test this, to see how it works for you — then set `commentsServerUrl` to null or `''`.
-Then a demo-test site will be used instead — and comments people post might get deleted at any time.
-(Doesn't work as of October 1 2017 — I haven't yet generated a HTTPS cert for the demo site.)
+If you want to quickly test this, to see how it looks & works at your website, without spending time signing up or getting your own server — then, when configuring this plugin, set `commentsServerUrl` to `undefined`.
+Then a temporary test demo site will be used instead — and comments people post might get deleted at any time.

 ## License